shredding/elefunds-ruby/README.md

 }
 ```

-If you want, you can add a 'donator' as key to the donations and we will send him a donation receipt!
+If you want, you can add a *donator* as key to the donations and we will send him a donation receipt!
 The donator itself must be a hash like this:

 ```ruby